 - Protecting a cracked, worn, fractured, or decayed tooth.

 - Covering a tooth that has undergone root canal treatment.

 - Improving the aesthetics of a stained, discolored, or crooked tooth.

 Also, dental crowns offer a high success rate compared to other types of restorative treatments, as well as being a long-term solution, since they last much longer than other procedures.

 On the other hand, the main disadvantage of dental crowns is that it is necessary to carve the tooth so that the crown can be placed.
 This is irreversible.
 Besides, in some cases, the carved tooth may suffer from hypersensitivity when in contact with very cold or very hot food or drinks.

 In some cases, crowns can loosen, increasing the risk that bacteria can penetrate under the dental crown; however, this can be easily repaired by fixing the crown again with dental resin.

 However, the advantages offered by dental crowns are far more significant and more noticeable than their disadvantages, making dental crowns one of the best dental restorative treatments.

 A dental crown can be the solution for you if you suffer from a damaged, worn, or fractured tooth.

-If you are looking for the best place to find the solution to your dental health problems, you have to visit our dental practice near you!
+If you are looking for the best place to find the solution to your dental health problems, you have to visit our dental practice in Indian Trail!
 We are experts in dental restorative procedures, especially when it comes to dental crowns.
 We’re the best option!